 However, since my birthday back in May, the only thing the canner (a 16-quart aluminum Presto) has been doing is look pretty while sitting quietly under one of my dining room chairs.
 You see, while I understood the basics of pressure canning intellectually, the reality of it still scared me a bit.
 So I let the canner sit, satisfying my canning needs by making batch after batch of preserves and pickles, that needed nothing more than a good, hot water bath to set to shelf stable rights.

-I decided to make the recipe for Ham Stock that’s found on page 136 of the book.
-While it’s not a main event on its own, it’s an incredibly useful cooking cast member to have on hand, as it gives you the ability to boost the flavor of many a meal while still keeping them light on meat.
+Stocks like this are incredibly useful cooking cast member to have on hand, as they gives you the ability to boost the flavor of many a meal while still keeping them light on meat.
 Not having the remnants of a ham laying around, I got my hands on a couple of nice, meaty ham hocks with which to make the stock.

 As soon as I fired up the stock pot, a wonderfully smoky/porky scent began to fill the apartment.
 Scott and I sat around, enjoying the aroma and becoming increasing hungry as the broth bubbled away.
 After it had cooked for two hours, I fished the hocks out of the pot with a pair of tongs, removed the meat to a plate and returned the bones to the pot for another hour+ of simmer for “maximum gelatin extraction” (a tip offered by Tara that isn’t included in the book).

-By the time the stock was done, it was late Sunday evening (and I’d had a stomach ache all day, I’m a trouper I tells ya!).
+By the time the stock was done, it was late Sunday evening.
 Had I had a spare bit of room in my fridge, I would have put the stock away for the night and returned to pressure can another day (this is actually the recommended technique, as it allows you to completely defat the stock prior to canning).
 However, being me, my fridge was full to bursting and so I needed to push on.
-I strained the stock through several layers of cheesecloth to get out the finest of particulate matter and returned it to the pot in order to bring to a boil.
+I strained the stock through several layers of cheesecloth to remove any particulate matter and returned it to the pot in order to bring to a boil.

 While all this stock processing was going on, my quart jars were in the pressure canner heating up.
 Once the stock had return to a boil, I began the process of removing a jar, filling it, wiping the rim, applying the lid/ring and returning it to the pot.
 Instead of creating an assembly line, I processed each jar one at a time, in order to keep the jars and stock as hot as possible (part of pressure canning best practices).
 I’d been told by Doris of Doris and Jilly Cook that it’s important to really get those rings on there tight when pressure canning stock, as otherwise your stock will “siphon” (the official canning word for when the liquid in your jars bubbles out from underneath the lid), so before I returned each filled jar to the pot, I used a dish towel to hold it in place as I muscled the ring into place.